 Peterhead is one of Europe's largest fishing ports.
 The inner harbour provides modern facilities to handle all aspects of the industry.
-Facilities include the Port Henry Marina providing 44 berthing spaces for small commercial fishing vessels, a temperature-controlled fish market, a slipway that can accommodate four fishing vessels, a commercial marina, a ship-lift that can handle two vessels, a drydock and a maintenance workshop.
+Facilities include the Port Henry Marina providing 45 berthing spaces for small commercial fishing vessels, a temperature-controlled fish market, a slipway that can accommodate four fishing vessels, Port Henry Marina, a ship-lift that can handle two vessels, a drydock, a maintenance workshop and an ice factory.
 Additional external facilities to the Peterhead Port Authority include two ice factories, net repair facilities, fish box provision, freshwater and fuel.
 Comprehensive engineering, repair and maintenance facilities including fish processing factories located at Keith Inch, Sir Albert Quay and the Smith Embankment.
 Sir Albert Quay also handles bulk shipments of agricultural products, frozen fish and a broad range of other commodities.

-Norsea Group UK Ltd. operate an oil industry service and logistics base from Smith Quay / Merchants Quay at the mouth to the inner harbour with 32000m2 of storage area to the West side of Smith Quay
+Norsea Group UK Ltd. operate an oil industry service and logistics base from Smith Quay / Merchants Quay at the mouth to the inner harbour with a shared part of 32000m2 of storage area, to the West side of Smith Quay.

 Within Peterhead Bay ASCO (UK) Ltd operate two oil service bases that provide facilities for the North Sea oil and gas industry.
 The North Base consists of 2400 m2 of land space hosting storage and warehousing.
-The North Base Jetty is a 1-berth open pile jetty and the North Breakwater provides a further two berths that are protected by a wave-wall on the offshore side.
+The North Breakwater provides two berths that are protected by a wave-wall on the offshore side.
 The South Base consists of the South Breakwater (3 berths), the ASCO Quay (five berths) and the Princess Royal Jetty (two berths).